-CIS 216 MS Planning MS Network Infrastructure 3 Credits
+CIS 216 MS Planning MS Network Infrastructure

 This course is designed to give the student a practical approach to the layout and configuration of the Microsoft 2008 server.
 The goal with this class is not only to aid in the MCITP certification but to also make use of the skills acquired in the previous courses that are offered.
-Prerequisite: CIS 215 course is intended to provide information about and working with Microsoft Exchange Server 2003.
-It will contain a pedagogical approach to assist in preparing for the MS Certification Exam 70-284: Implementing and Managing Microsoft Exchange Server 2003.
+Prerequisite: CIS 215

-CIS 217 Virtualization 3 Credits The
+CIS 217 Virtualization